jonnew/Oat/README.md

 # Serve the result to the 'filt' stream
 oat framefilt bsub raw filt &

-# Perform HSV-based object detection on the 'filt' stream
+# Perform color-based object detection on the 'filt' stream
 # Serve the object positionto the 'pos' stream
 oat detect hsv filt pos &